rya-sge/access-denied/_posts/2025-10-28-railgun-overview.md

 isMath: false
 ---

-#

-[TOC]

-###

 RAILGUN is a privacy system built on Ethereum and other EVM-compatible blockchains.
 It introduces a suite of smart contracts that shield user activity — making **sender**, **recipient**, **token type**, and **amount** completely private — without sacrificing composability or smart contract functionality.

 RAILGUN is a privacy system built on Ethereum and other EVM-compatible blockchains.
 It introduces a suite of smart contracts that shield user activity — making sender, recipient, token type, and amount completely private — without sacrificing composability or smart contract functionality.

-Unlike mixers or simple transaction obfuscation tools, RAILGUN enables users to **interact privately with decentralized finance (DeFi)** protocols while maintaining compatibility with existing ERC-20, ERC-721, and ERC-1155 tokens.
+Unlike mixers or simple transaction obfuscation tools, RAILGUN enables users to interact privately with decentralized finance (DeFi) protocols while maintaining compatibility with existing ERC-20, ERC-721, and ERC-1155 tokens.
  This is achieved through a combination of **zk-SNARK cryptography**, **Merkle Tree–based state management**, and **community broadcasters** that mask on-chain identities.

 > Warning: this article is still in draft state and its content is still mainly taken from the [documentation](https://docs.railgun.org/wiki) summarized with the help of ChatGPT.
 Its content should become more personal later.